A stable infinity-category of Lagrangian cobordisms: Introduction

-\begin{remark} While there are many models for $\oo$-categories, or synonymously $(\infty,1)$-categories, we will utilize the model of a weak Kan complex, or synonymously quasi-category, as appears in the work of Joyal and Lurie.
-For a discussion of some relevant basic notions, one could refer to the overview of the Appendix.

-For the reader unfamiliar with this notion, the following rough analogy is useful to keep in mind:

-Informally speaking, the $E_1$-structure on $\Lag^{\dd 0}_\Lambda(M)$ is given by placing Lagrangian cobordisms one after the other along the real line $\R_t$. \end{remark}

 The following result is the first hint of the role of the support Lagrangian $\Lambda\subset M$ in our story (and lends some justification to its name).
 Recall that a {\em zero object} in an $\oo$-category is an object which is both initial and terminal, and any two zero objects are canonically equivalent.
 By the zero category, we will mean the category with a single object $*$ with the single morphism given by the identity of $*$.
+The following is proven in Section~\ref{sect: non-characteristic}.